LineageOS/lineage_wiki/pages/how-tos/submitting_to_gerrit.md

 git add <file you edited>
 git commit
 ```
+Alternatively you can run `git add .` to stage all changes

 {% include tip.html content="The first line of your commit message will become the change's title.
 Add a blank line after the title and write the summary of changes there, if you would like.
-Make sure that each line does not exceed 80 chars." %}
+Make sure that each line does not exceed 80 chars and the title should not exceed 50 chars." %}

 Now you can upload your changes to Gerrit: